The Nationals add some new wrinkles but get the same result as their skid reaches five

-But then take, on the other hand, that Trea Turner had four strikeouts, that reliever Kyle Finnegan let a slim deficit grow in the sixth, that Juan Soto reached base three times and, in the end, was not supported by the teammates who’ve waited for him to break out.
+But then take, on the other hand, that Trea Turner had four strikeouts, that reliever Kyle Finnegan let a slim deficit grow in the sixth, that Juan Soto reached base three times and, in the end, was hardly supported by the teammates who have waited for him to break out.

 Some of that was an unwanted change of pace.
-Other parts, such as a lined single for Soto or Ross salvaging what began as a terrible outing, were bright spots, however faint.
+Other parts, such as a lined single for Soto or Ross salvaging what began as a terrible outing, were good signs, however faint.
 But it all amounted to the Nationals’ fifth consecutive loss.
 They are 21-29 and sinking deeper into last place in the National League East.

+“It’s the same story every day.
+I know I’ve been sounding like a broken record, but we just got to keep playing hard,” Manager Dave Martinez said.
+“I told them the tides will turn.
+We’ll bloop some in there one of these days with guys on base.
+We got to just keep going.”

 The gap between series — a day, sometimes two — can be a reset of sorts.
 The Nationals switched cities when they flew out of Washington on Sunday night, following a three-game sweep by the Milwaukee Brewers.
 They optioned infielder Luis García back to Class AAA Rochester and activated center fielder Victor Robles from the injured list.
 They changed from white to blue uniforms.
 They shook up their routines.